goldman-hackathon/goldman-back/test.md

 ## Summary

-- The "even better solution" pull request introduces a new function `solve3` which uses the `fix` function to solve the Sudoku puzzle.
-It also adds a new definition for the `single` function and a new definition for the `fix` function.
-- The "better solution" pull request modifies the import statement, adds the `prune`, `reduce`, `minus`, `single`, and `solve2` functions, and removes the `solve3` function.
-- The "simple" pull request adds the `Choices` type, the `choices`, `solve`, `cp`, and `collapse` functions.
+The best solution for the Sudoku puzzle involves adding several functions to the `Sudoku.hs` file.
+These functions are used to solve the puzzle by checking the validity of the choices, pruning the choices, and searching for a solution.
+The even better solution builds upon the best solution by adding a new function to filter valid grids by collapsing and fixing the choices.
+The better solution modifies the import statement, adds more functions, and ends with a missing newline character.
+The simple solution adds a new type, functions to convert and solve the puzzle, and functions to generate combinations.

 ## Key Points

+- Best Solution:
+  - Added functions related to solving the Sudoku puzzle
+  - Functions check validity, prune choices, and search for a solution

+- Even Better Solution:
+  - Added a new function to filter valid grids by collapsing and fixing choices
+  - Added a function to apply a function repeatedly until the result doesn't change

+- Better Solution:
+  - Modified import statement
-- The "even better solution" pull request introduces a more efficient way to solve the Sudoku puzzle using the `fix` function.
+  - Added more functions related to solving the Sudoku puzzle
-- The "better solution" pull request improves the code by adding functions for pruning and reducing choices, as well as filtering valid grids.
+  - Ends with a missing newline character

+- Simple Solution:
-- The "simple" pull request simplifies the code by introducing a new type and functions for generating combinations and solving the puzzle.
+  - Added a new type and functions to convert and solve the puzzle

-## Impact

-- The "even better solution" pull request improves the efficiency of solving the Sudoku puzzle.
-- The "better solution" pull request improves the code by adding more functionality and making it more readable.
-- The "simple" pull request simplifies the code and makes it easier to understand and maintain.
+  - Added functions to generate combinations